sigasi/sigasi_insights/README.md

 ## Markdown authoring

-To improve consistency of the Markdown files, it's recommended to use a Markdown linter.
+To improve the consistency of the Markdown files, it's recommended to use a Markdown linter.
 Configuration for the [markdownlint VS Code extension] is added to this repository.

 * [Markdown tutorial](http://markdowntutorial.com/)